Research

 Statistical physics for ecological time series

 Population abundance is the ever-present variable in the equation of life on Earth.
-Since the beginning of modern ecology, ecologists have been trying to infer the underlying ecological processes from the time series of population abundance.
+Since the beginning of modern ecology, ecologists have sought to infer the underlying ecological processes from time series data on population abundance.
 However, ecological time series are typically short in the length, and many other interacting species are not observed.
-Our work aims to provide a statistical-physics approach to understand the structure of ecological time series.
+Our work aims to apply a statistical physics approach to understanding the structure of ecological time series.
 Examples include rigorous (in)validation of ecological model, and irreversibility of ecological dynamics.